Goldie: Music

-Television appearances
+Television and film

-Price appeared on BBC1's Daytime Live in October 1987 to discuss the rise of urban art across the United Kingdom.
-Price also appeared on Central Weekend, a Friday evening topical debate show on Central TV, promoting graffiti as an art form.
-He had a small documentary made about his own art on Central TV's Here and Now programme featuring Pogus Caesar's photographs of New York.
-He has appeared on various young people's TV shows as part of a breakdance crew, the Bboys from Wolverhampton.
-In 1995, he appeared on Passengers, and in a Channel 4 documentary about himself in 1998.
+Price has appeared in numerous television shows and programmes, including Celebrity Big Brother, Bravo TV's The World's Deadliest Gangs, Passengers, and as gangster Angel Hudson in the British soap opera EastEnders between 2001 and 2002.

-His next TV appearance was hosting Crime Business on the digital TV channels Bravo and Ftn.
-He presented the documentary series The World's Deadliest Gangs on Bravo in 2002.
+In film, he has appeared in Everybody Loves Sunshine and the James Bond film, The World Is Not Enough in 1999, and Guy Ritchie's Snatch in 2000.

-Price appeared on the second series of Celebrity Big Brother in 2002.
-He was the first celebrity to be "evicted".
-In 2006, he was scheduled to appear in The Games, a UK reality TV show on Channel 4, but during training for the water-ski jump event he fractured his femur and was unable to take part in the show.
-He was replaced by Adam Rickitt.
-In 2009, he was reported to be suing the producers of the show for damages as a result of the injury.
+His earliest television appearances were in 1987, appearing in BBC1's Daytime Live in October 1987 to discuss the rise of urban art across the United Kingdom, Central Weekend, a Friday evening topical debate show on Central TV, promoting graffiti as an art form, and Central TV's Here and Now programme featuring Pogus Caesar's photographs of New York.

 In June 2008, Price participated in the German/French TV channel ARTEs format 'Into the Night with ...' episode 052, where he met artist Skream.
 The episode not only shows an adventurous encounter between two hard-drinking stars of the club scene, but also a close-up look at the operation of one of Europe's most important electro festivals, the Melt Festival.